12 Promotion Ideas For Beauty & Cosmetics Brands

 Consider implementing gamified referral experiences to boost engagement.
 Beauty brands can create tiered rewards or limited-time referral challenges to generate excitement and participation.

-Remember to promote your referral program across all touchpoints - packaging inserts, email signatures, social media, and at checkout.
+Remember to promote your referral program across all touchpoints.
+This includes packaging inserts, email signatures, social media, and at checkout.

 6) Launch a limited-edition product line